lumeland/lume.land/plugins/pug.md

 ## Creating pages

-Creating pages is the same as creating layouts, just place the `.pug` file outside the `_includes` directory.
+Creating pages is the same as creating layouts; just place the `.pug` file outside the `_includes` directory.